 Another privacy cryptocurrency, Zcash offers “shielded” transactions, which proponents say provides extra security.
 Transactions are recorded and published on a blockchain, but details such as the sender, recipient, and amount remain private.

 Now that you have a better sense of how cryptocurrencies work and how they differ, keep in mind the many, many risks.
-Authorities are still getting the regulatory infrastructure in place regarding cryptocurrencies.
-Nothing exists, yet, to back you up, as the Federal Deposit Insurance Corporation does for U.S. bank customers.
+First, authorities are still getting the regulatory infrastructure in place regarding cryptocurrencies.

 “The most important thing to remember,” says Jim Sinegal, a financial services analyst with Morningstar, “is that you are 100% responsible for the security of your holdings.”
 He likens cryptocurrency markets to “venturing into a bad neighborhood with a pocketful of cash to spend.
 You might get robbed at any time; you could end up with counterfeit goods.”